nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-21-extracting-video-metadata.md

     - ruby
 ---

-I had to come up with a way to extract video metadata for work so that video files could be quickly inspected without manually playing each video.
+I had to come up with a way to extract video metadata for work.
 I found [Mediainfo](https://github.com/greatseth/mediainfo) to be a great fit.

-It provides video and audio metadata from the video.
-It can also strip out metadata without downloading an entire video.
+It strips video and audio metadata from a video file.
+It provides metadata without downloading an entire video.

-Here's how to get started with analyzing videos through urls.

 # Install
-You have to install the [MediaInfo CLI](https://mediaarea.net/en/MediaInfo) first.
+Install the [MediaInfo CLI](https://mediaarea.net/en/MediaInfo) first.
 I used the MacOS in development and Ubuntu setup in production.

 Let's use Brew to install it on a MacOS in development.